Alcohol ink is one of my favorite mediums to work with.

 But alcohol ink can be messy – so wear gloves unless you want heavily stained fingers!

 This project is one of my latest ideas for using alcohol ink with aluminium foil.
 I have explored this before and my videos showing how to make my ‘Moon Glow’ pendants have been some of my most watched, most popular videos on YouTube.

 To see my previous posts using alcohol ink, click on the links below.

-Black alcohol ink has never really shaken my world but oh my goodness, it came into its own in this project!
+Black alcohol ink has never really been high on my list of favourites but it really came into its own in this project.